First Time Skiing or Snowboarding: What to Expect

-Going skiing or snowboarding for the first time is exciting — and a little intimidating.
-New gear, unfamiliar terms, cold weather, and the fear of falling can make the whole experience feel overwhelming.
+Going skiing or snowboarding for the first time is exciting — but it can also feel a bit intimidating.
+New gear, unfamiliar terms, cold weather, and the fear of falling can make the experience seem overwhelming.

-The good news?
-Everyone starts as a beginner, and ski resorts are designed to make your first day on the mountain as smooth as possible.
+That said, everyone starts as a beginner, and ski resorts work hard to make your first day on the mountain as smooth as possible.

 This guide explains what to expect when skiing or snowboarding for the first time — from your first morning to your first runs — so you can arrive prepared and confident.